xNul/chat-llama-discord-bot/README.md

 ```

 Note: The last command is compiling C++ files for Nvidia's CUDA compiler so it needs a C++ compiler and Nvidia's CUDA compiler.
 If the last command didn't work and you don't have a C++ compiler installed, follow these instructions and try again:
-- **Windows only**: Install Build Tools for Visual Studio 2019 (has to be 2019) [here](https://learn.microsoft.com/en-us/visualstudio/releases/2019/history#release-dates-and-build-numbers), remember to checkmark "Desktop development with C++", and add the `cl` compiler to the environment.
+- **Windows only**: Install Build Tools for Visual Studio 2019 [here](https://learn.microsoft.com/en-us/visualstudio/releases/2019/history#release-dates-and-build-numbers), remember to checkmark "Desktop development with C++", and add the `cl` compiler to the environment.
 - **Linux only**: Run the command `sudo apt install build-essential`.

 ### Downloading LLaMA Models